chenweihsiang/chenweihsiang.github.io/_pages/about.md

 <br/>

-I am a student in PhD Economics program at the University College London.
-Prior to that, I was a research assistant at the Behavioral and Data Science Research Center, National Taiwan University, and received my Master's degree in Economics from National Taiwan University.
+I am a student in the PhD Economics program at the University College London.
+My research interests lie in econometric theory and statistics, with a specific focus on causal inference.
+Prior to that, I was a research assistant at the Behavioral and Data Science Research Center at National Taiwan University and received my Master's degree in Economics from National Taiwan University.

 ---------------------------------------